-A serious head injury—such as occurs in a car crash or when an older person falls and hits their head—can also lead to an SAH.
+A serious head injury, such as one that occurs in a car crash or when an older person falls and hits their head, can also lead to an SAH.

 SAH can occur at any age, and some people are even born with cerebral aneurysms that can lead to this condition.
-According to the National Institute of Neurological Disorders and Stroke, women are more likely than men to develop brain aneurysms, and thus SAH.
+According to the Internet Stroke Center, women are more likely than men to develop brain aneurysms, and thus SAH.
 Smoking and high blood pressure can also increase your risk of developing an aneurysm.
 Drug use, particularly methamphetamine and cocaine, dramatically increase the risk of not only developing an aneurysm, but having SAH.

-If you have aneurysms, it is important to see your doctor regularly to help detect the potential for hemorrhaging before SAH develops.
+If you have aneurysms, it’s important to see your doctor regularly to determine your risk for hemorrhaging — before SAH develops.

-This condition is often detected during a physical exam.
-A doctor may notice a stiff neck and vision problems.
+SAH is often detected during a physical exam.
+Your doctor may notice that you have a stiff neck and vision problems.
 The history of the sudden worst headache of your life also makes SAH more likely.
-This combination often leads to a diagnosis of SAD.
-Further testing is required to determine the severity of the hemorrhage so that proper treatment can be administered.
+This combination often leads to a diagnosis of SAH.
+You’ll need more testing to find out the severity of the hemorrhage so that you can get proper treatment.

-First, your doctor may conduct a computed tomography (CT) scan of the head to detect bleeding in the skull.
+First, your doctor may conduct a CT scan of the head to look for bleeding in your skull.
 If the results are inconclusive, the doctor may use a contrast dye during the procedure.
-According to the National Institutes of Health, up to 10 percent of SAH patients have normal CT results, which is why this isn’t the only test used to diagnose the condition (NIH).

 Other tests include:

-- magnetic resonance imaging (MRI) scan, using radiowaves to get clear detailed images of the brain
+- an MRI scan, which uses radio waves to get clear, detailed images of the brain

-- cerebral angiography—an exam that uses a X-ray and injected dye to detect blood flow in the brain
+- a cerebral angiography, which uses an X-ray and injected dye to detect blood flow in the brain

-- transcranial ultrasound to detect blood flow in the arteries within the brain
+- a transcranial ultrasound, which detects blood flow in the arteries within the brain

 If your aneurysm is being clipped, a craniotomy is performed and the aneurysm is closed.
 A craniotomy involves opening the skull to expose the area of involvement.
 A technique called endovascular coiling may also be used to reduce the risk of further bleeding.

 If SAH causes a coma, treatment will include appropriate life support with artificial ventilation, protection of the airways, and placement of a draining tube in the brain to relieve pressure.

-If you don’t lose consciousness as part of SAH, you will still be given strict instructions to prevent post-treatment coma.
-Bed rest is standard for patients recovering from this condition.
-You will also be instructed to refrain from straining your body or bending over because these actions can increase pressure on the brain.
+If you don’t lose consciousness from the SAH, you’ll still be given strict instructions to prevent post-treatment coma.
+Bed rest is standard for people recovering from this condition.
+Your doctor will also ask you to refrain from straining your body or bending over.
+These actions can increase the pressure on your brain.